denoland/dnt/README.md

 ## What does this do?

-It takes a Deno module and creates an npm package for use on Node.
+It takes a Deno module and creates an npm package for use in Node.js.

 There are several steps done in a pipeline: